bugsnag/bugsnag-sourcemaps/README.md

 `bugsnag-sourcemaps` provides a command-line interface for uploading source maps directly.
 Run `bugsnag-sourcemaps --help` for a list of all options.

+For a typical browser bundle, where your build generates a single minified file and accompanying source map:

 ```shell
 $ bugsnag-sourcemaps upload --api-key YOUR_API_KEY_HERE \
     --app-version 1.2.3 \